 - Inspect and keep the area around the water heater clear and free of flammable materials, such as gasoline and other flammable vapors and liquids. - Visually inspect the water heater for damage and/or denting.
-If present, contact qualified service personnel to verify proper operation. - Check for abnormal sound during normal operation (e.g., hissing or banging noises).
-Contact qualified service technician or plumbing contractor if abnormal sounds are noted. - Check all gas and water pipes for leaks.
-See "Leak Testing " on this Use and Care Manual. - Visually inspect vent screens.
-Remove any debris or blockages. - If condensate neutralizer is installed; annually inspect and ensure the neutralizer medium is present.
-If the medium is depleted, replace the neutralizer. - Check for blockage of condensate line.
+If present, contact a service personnel to verify proper operation. - Check for abnormal sound during normal operation (e.g., hissing or banging noises).
+Contact a qualified service technician or plumbing contractor. - Check all gas and water pipes for leaks.
+See "Leak Testing" on this Use and Care Manual.

-- D0 N0T operate the water heater if you feel something is wrong with the unit. - D0 NOT allow children to operate or handle the unit. - After inspections, maintenance, and/or cleaning, ensure proper operation by turning on a hot water faucet.
+- DO NOT operate the water heater if you feel something is wrong with the unit. - DO NOT allow children to operate or handle the unit. - After inspections, maintenance, and/or cleaning, ensure proper operation by turning on a hot water faucet.